 - "Email parsing", which gives the traveller the ability to forward booking-confirmation emails to their travel tracking system, and the system will create a trip in the traveller’s itinerary.

-- Integration with the traveller’s tax and visa compliance services.
+- Integration with the traveller’s tax and visa compliance tools.

 - The ability for a traveller to change their itinerary on the fly.